What is AI accounting automation in Excel?

-Despite the growth of cloud ERPs and purpose-built accounting platforms, Excel remains the dominant tool for financial analysis, workpaper preparation, and reporting at most CPA firms and accounting teams.
-Automation that forces accountants to abandon Excel faces adoption resistance.
+Despite the growth of cloud ERPs, Excel remains the dominant tool for financial analysis, workpaper preparation, and reporting at most CPA firms.
+A 2023 FSN survey of senior finance professionals found that over 80% of finance teams still rely on Excel as their primary reporting tool — even those using cloud ERP systems.
 The most effective AI accounting automation tools work inside Excel — or output directly to it — rather than replacing it.

 What AI accounting automation in Excel actually does